Euophrys meridionalis

 Euophrys meridionalis is a species of jumping spider in the genus Euophrys that is known as the Royal Natal Euophrys Jumping Spider.
 Endemic to South Africa, the species was first described in 2014 by Wanda Wesołowska, Galina Azarkina and Anthony Russell-Smith.
-It is a very small spider, smaller than most in the genus, with a body that consists of a cephalothorax that measures between 1 and 1.2 mm long and a abdomen that is between 1 and 1.3 mm long.
+It is a very small spider, smaller than most in the genus, with a body that consists of a cephalothorax that measures between 1 and 1.2 mm long and an abdomen that is between 1 and 1.3 mm long.
 The carapace, the topside of the cephalothorax, is dark brown and the underside of the cephalothorax, or sternum, is brownish.
 The pattern on the abdomen differs between the female and the male.
 The female has a dark surface marked with light patches, including a series of chevrons in the middle.
 The male has a plain brown scutum in the top but a yellowish-grey or blackish underside with a pattern light dotted lines.
 The male has generally brown legs, apart from the front pair, which are black and yellow, while the female's legs are all yellowish with some brown parts.
 The male has a longer embolus than Euophrys falciger, but it otherwise similar, apart from its size.